This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I make zucchini lasagna ahead of time?
+Can you make zucchini lasagna ahead of time?

 Can I double this recipe?

-Yes, double the ingredients and use a 6×8-inch baking dish.
+Yes, double all the ingredients and bake the lasagna in a 6 x 8-inch baking dish.

 RELATED: Empty Nest Recipe Ideas – The Joy Of Cooking For Two